an3ss/jrt-javascript-runtime/README.md

 # jrt-javascript-runtime
- jRT is a JavaScript runtime library (see /dist and /doc directories).
+jRT is a JavaScript runtime library for single-page web applications.

+Browse the /doc directory for details.